godfreybwaira/shani-ob/README.md

 **Explanation:**

 The form above will be sent to "/handler/form" using POST HTTP method as "application/json".
-Mind you that this current version of `shani-ob` does not send file as JSON.
+Mind you that this current version of `shani-ob` does not support sending file as JSON.

 ## Contributing